 Nail clipping is a strange feeling to a puppy, but they will need to have their nails trimmed regularly in the future.
 Start with trimming one nail and then rewarding.
 If this is a stressful experience for your puppy at the start build up how many nails you do in a session.
 There is a blood vessel in the nail so you don’t want to go too short.
 At this young age, their nails will be slender and pointy.

+Start with just taking the tips off.
+This will help reduce the amounts of scratches you get, while they get used to having their nails trimmed.
 Dogs are very sensitive to people’s emotions.
 If you are nervous trimming their nails, they will wonder why and be nervous as well.
-You are welcome to come in to the clinic and the nurses can give a free lesson on nail clipping, or ask while you are at the vet clinic for vaccination.
+You are welcome to ask us to clip them while you are at the vet clinic for vaccination.

 Once your puppy is comfortable being in the same room as the hair dryer, move the dryer closer towards the puppy without directing the flow of air towards them.
 They need to remain calm and they should be rewarded with a treat.
 If your pup appears nervous, move the hair dryer away until they are comfortable.
 Work slowly and patiently to get the hair dryer close to your pup without stress.